rjjrbatarao/collagejs/README.md

 * Html elements can be served on multiple hosting or servers
 * You can reupdate specific element based on user interaction like click or input changes
 * Template engine alternative and crossplatform because its just json object
-* Lazy loading can be implemented per element basis
+* Lazy loading can be implemented per collagejs element
-* Elements are independently rendered
+* Collagejs elements can be rendered one by one respectively
+* Ondemand rendering of collage element like when user scroll or change tab

 ## Usage
 You can check example folder for browser or node usage